DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 # Coq

-The Coq toolchain is a bit tricky to set up locally, but luckily we don't have to as there's an excellent [online IDE](https://coq.vercel.app/scratchpad.html) that you can use instead.
-To translate our position into a form that Coq understands we can write
+The Coq toolchain is a bit tricky to set up locally, but luckily we don't have to as there's an excellent [online IDE](https://coq.vercel.app/scratchpad.html) that we can use instead.
+I'd highly recommend following along this next section using that or another Coq IDE instead of just trying to understand it by reading.
+To translate our theorem into a form that Coq understands we can write

 ```coq
 Theorem impl_trait_transform: